Man's best friend or favorite meal? - The Isaan Record

 As I walked through Bac Ha’s lively market, I was stopped by the sight of a dog tied up with a rope.
 I’m reminded again of the dog meat I’d seen at the market.
 I wonder what this poor dog’s fate will be.

 Bac Ha Market in Bac Ha, Vietnam.
 On Sundays, dogs are occasionally sold for meat.
+Photo: Russell Chapman

 Photo: Russell Chapman